Chang An-lo

 Chang An-lo (張安樂 (Zhāng Ānlè); born 13 March 1948), also known as the White Wolf (白狼 (Bái Láng)), is a Taiwanese Chinese ultranationalist, organized crime figure, entrepreneur, and politician.
-He is supportive of Chinese unification, having founded the Chinese Unification Promotion Party.
+He is supportive of Chinese unification and founded the Chinese Unification Promotion Party.

-Work with the Triad
+Early life and education

+Chang was born on 13 March 1948 in Nanjing.
+His family fled with the Kuomintang government during the retreat of the government of the Republic of China to Taiwan.
+In 1959, Chang's family settled in Taipei.

+In 1979, after graduating from Tamkang University with a degree in history, he traveled the United States for graduate studies.
+He majored in management information systems and accounting at the University of Nevada, Las Vegas.
+He later recalled that "at that time, I wanted to learn something practical, maybe get a PhD and then go to the Chinese mainland".
+He then remained in the U.S. to study for a master's degree in operations research at Stanford University.
+Although he did not complete that program, The Diplomat reported in 2017 that he has "several degrees from universities, including Stanford".
+While in prison, he earned two more bachelor's degrees.

+Organized crime career

-In 1985, Chang was convicted and incarcerated in the United States for ten years for drug smuggling.
+In 1985, Chang was convicted and incarcerated in the United States for ten years for drug smuggling, kidnapping, and extortion.
+While in custody, he cooperated with the Federal Bureau of Investigation (FBI) and provided tapes that revealed how Taiwanese military intelligence directed the Bamboo Union to use violence against dissidents of the Kuomintang during martial law in Taiwan.
+He remained in prison for 10 years.

-A reputed former leader of the Bamboo Union crime brotherhood, Chang fled Taiwan in 1996 after being placed on the wanted list by authorities in Taipei for involvement in organized crime, leading him to live in exile in Shenzhen, People's Republic of China.
-Chang is credited with giving the Bamboo Union a political mission and a touch of romantic character which has made it more appealing to gain members from rival criminal gangs.
+A former leader of the Bamboo Union crime brotherhood, Chang fled Taiwan in 1996 after being placed on the wanted list by authorities in Taipei for involvement in organized crime, leading him to live in exile in Shenzhen, People's Republic of China.
+In 1996, Chang took a take in Strategic Sports, manufacturer of sport and motorcycle helmets that supplies Chinese police.
+Chang is credited with giving the Bamboo Union a political mission and a romantic character which has made it more appealing to gain members from rival criminal gangs.

 During his time in China, the Chinese Unity Promotion Party was founded in 2004.
 He then started a Taiwan-based branch of the party in 2005.
 He returned to Taiwan in June 2013 and was arrested by Taiwanese police on arrival at Songshan Airport and released on bail.
 President Ma Ying-jeou received criticism for his lax treatment of Chang.